adhi-mern/CPP_Matrimony/README.md

 # changing project to NEXTjs

-# project will be completed and updated soon....
+# project will be completed with fully functional frontend and backend and updated soon....

 ------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------